Walexicant/AWS-IAM-LAB/README.md

 The script above Installs an Apache Server On The EC2 Server

-# 4. SSH Client to EC2 Instance
+# 4. SSH Client To EC2 Instance

 ![ssh](./screenshots/SSH%20.jpg)

 Image Above Allows SSH from My PC to the EC2 Instance

-# 5. Access The webpage from The Browser
+# 5. Access The webpage From The Browser

   ![Web Public](./screenshots/Web%20Public.jpg)